nycmeshnet/nycmesh.net/content/network-status.md

 2020-12-2

-20:30  There is a problam with our PH hub in Broouklyn.
+20:30  There is a problem with our PH hub in Brooklyn.
 We hope to have it fixed by the morning.

 2020-11-9